 In this article (Skip to...)

 Best mortgage types for a 700 credit score

 FICO says a 700 score is, “near or slightly above the average of U.S. consumers.”Verify your home buying eligibility.
 Start here

 And, says FICO, “most lenders consider this a good score.”
 That includes mortgage lenders.

-So provided you have a steady income and manageable existing debt burden, you stand a good chance of being approved for most types of home loans.
+So provided you have a steady monthly income and manageable debt-to-income ratio (DTI), you stand a good chance of being approved for most types of home loans.

-When choosing the right one for you, think about your priorities.
+When choosing the right mortgage for you, think about your priorities.
 Do you want:

 - A smaller down payment?

 - An extra-large loan?